SAFE-Stack/docs/docs/feature-azurefunctions.md

 With Functions-As-A-Service (FAAS) you can focus on building your business logic and don't need to worry about provisioning and maintaining servers (hence "serverless").
 Azure Functions provides a managed compute platform with high reliability.
 If you use a "consumption plan" it scales on demand and you only get billed for the actual runtime of your code.

+### Potential use cases

+For SAFE apps we see various use cases for FAAS:

+* Running recurring jobs to create statistics or maintenance actions via timer triggers
+* Running jobs that can be done async like sending email
+* Command processing in CQRS apps via message queues or HTTP triggers

 ## Editing Functions in the Azure Portal

 The [Azure Portal](https://portal.azure.com) allows you to create and edit Functions and their source code via an online editor.
 While it seem very convenient, this should only be used for testing and prototyping.
 In SAFE-Stack you usually benefit from reusing your domain model at various places [see Client/Server](feature-clientserver.md) - so we recommend to use "precompiled Azure Functions" as described below.